 Create an agent

-- Click Add agent.
+- Click Add runner.

 - Click Streaming.